Arbitrary High Order WENO Finite Volume Scheme with Flux Globalization for Moving Equilibria Preservation: Conclusion

 \subsection{Acknowledgements}

-M. Ciallella and M. Ricchiuto are members of the CARDAMOM team at INRIA at University of Bordeaux.
-Part of the work was performed when D. Torlo was postdoctoral fellow in the CARDAMOM team at INRIA at University of Bordeaux M. Ciallella is funded by an INRIA PhD fellowship.
-D. Torlo has benefitted of INRIA post doctoral fellowship, and by a postdoctoral fellowship in SISSA.
+M. Ricchiuto is a member of the CARDAMOM team at INRIA and University of Bordeaux.
+During the development of this project, M. Ciallella was funded by an INRIA PhD fellowship and by a postdoctoral fellowship at ENSAM (I2M).
+D. Torlo has benefitted of INRIA postdoctoral fellowship, and by a postdoctoral fellowship in SISSA.